CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 Repo → Settings → Secrets and variables → Actions → Variables.

-• Variables content can be output in Action Logs
+Variable contents can be output in the Action Log

-• Variables only support plain text, but can also store JSON strings for parsing and use
+Variables only support plain text.
+You can also store JSON strings and parse them yourself for use.

 GitHub Actions — Trigger